Bowsey Hill

 Bowsey Hill is a hill in Berkshire, England.
 It is situated in the civil parish of Wargrave in the unitary authority of Wokingham Borough.
-Rising to a height of 142 m, it has some five or six houses on its summit and has a topographic prominance of 55 m.
+Rising to a height of 142 m, it has some five or six houses on its summit and has a topographic prominence of 55 m.

 Geography

 Biodiversity

 The area is known for its extensive woodlands, which include significant areas of ancient woodland.
 Ashley Hill Forest has been largely replanted with a mix of conifers and broadleaves.
 In contrast, the woodland on Bowsey Hill is more semi-natural in character and includes notable stands of beech woodland.
 An area of parkland is located at Cayton Park on the western side of the hills.

 Geology

 The hills rise from a base of chalk.
 The upper slopes are primarily composed of London Clay Formation, which consists of clay, silt, and sand.
 In some areas, this is topped by layers of Head and sand and gravel of uncertain origin.
 The lower slopes feature Reading Beds (Lambeth Group), while chalk outcrops are present at the northern edge.